Maharashtra Polls: NCP doesn’t return the favour Shiv Sena had done for Supriya Sule

 [Maharashtra elections: BJP releases 4th list of 7 candidates, Khadse's daughter makes the cut]

-The Shiv Sena however is not perturbed by this development and says that Aditya will win hands down.
+The Shiv Sena, however, is not perturbed by this development and says that Aditya will win hands down.
 Another reason why the Shiv Sena is not worried is because they have Sachin Ahir in their fold.
 Ahir was former with the NCP and was always a tough competition for the Shiv Sena.
-Moreover the Shiv Sena decided to field Aditya from Worli because it is considered to be the safest seat for the party.
+Moreover, the Shiv Sena decided to field Aditya from Worli because it is considered to be the safest seat for the party.

-Meanwhile Aditya Thackeray filed his nominations from the Worli assembly constituency for the Maharashtra polls that is being held on October 21.
+Meanwhile, Aditya Thackeray filed his nominations from the Worli assembly constituency for the Maharashtra polls that is being held on October 21.
 In his poll affidavit, he has declared seven immobile properties worth Rs 4.67 crore.
 His total assets are valued at Rs 16.05 crore.

 He says that five of them were gifted by his father, Udhav Thackeray in 2013.
 The other was gifted by his mother Rashmi last month.